Copp School holds a Learning Excellence Award for Best Practice in Music!

 Instrumental tuition is important at Copp and we provide peripatetic lessons in keyboard and guitar.
 Pupils from Y3 are encouraged to join Copp Choir, which has a high profile in the local and wider community.
 Groups/individuals are encouraged to showcase their talents during a range of forums, whenever they are confident to do so.

 By the end of KS2 pupils will have experienced:

 Musical terms explained

 Pitch: how high or low the notes are

 Themes are usually devised within topics which means that there are strong links between music and other subjects.

-For pupils who are skilled in different areas of music we have the junior choir, peripatetic music lessons in guitar, keyboard and recorder.
+For pupils who are skilled in different areas of music we have the junior choir, peripatetic music lessons in guitar and keyboard.